sekander/Unity2DSpaceShooter/README.md

+# Unity2DSpaceShooter

-# Unity2DSpaceShooterThis UDP_ACK class in Unity implements a client-server model using UDP (User Datagram Protocol) for network communication.
+This UDP_ACK class in Unity implements a client-server model using UDP (User Datagram Protocol) for network communication.
 Let's break down its key features and functionality:
 Key Features and Functionality

     UDP Server Initialization and Management